FermionicChaos/geodesy/doc/Design.md

 ---

 ## 3. Geodesy Runtime

+### Physics Integration

+After all gameplay logic has been applied and each object in the stage is evolved forward in time (via input, behavior, and other simulation), the next natural step in the update thread is the **physics resolution stage**.

+At this point, all forces, velocities, and position updates have already been applied.
+This is the ideal time to evaluate **physical interactions** such as:

+- **Collision Detection**: Checking if any objects have intersected after motion.
+- **Constraint Resolution**: Resolving overlapping objects and applying response forces.
+- **Trigger Volumes**: Detecting entry or exit from defined zones.
+- **Impulse Response**: Updating momentum or state based on collisions.

+This separation of logic-then-physics ensures that behavior-driven motion does not conflict with physical laws, and that the engine can process a clean, deterministic collision state.

+The physics pass is stateless between frames except for persistent dynamics (e.g., velocity and forces), and it generates **collision events** that are dispatched to the `behavior` system or other relevant callbacks.

+Future expansions of the `phys` module may include:

+- Rigid body simulation
+- Kinematic constraints
+- Gravity zones
+- Soft body or fluid models
+- VR collision proxy integration

 Explanation of Object/Subject/Stage/App.
 The runtime primitives recognized and processed by the engine are the base classes object, subject, stage, and app.
 Some of the methods of these classes can be overridden when developing an app from the engine base code.
 The base object class is the world primitive that exists.
 It has qualities such as position, orientation, and scale.